pykler/yajl-py/README.rst

 Usage
 -----

-The examples directory contains a full featured JSON Parser built using `yajl` and `yajl-py`.
-The code also prints some output to stdout after parsing json from stdin.
-The printing is more or less debug messages to show how the parser works.
+The examples directory contains a full featured JSON Parsers built using `yajl` and `yajl-py`.
 See `examples/README.rst` for more info.